 Classic Mini History (1959-2000)

-One of the most recognized cars ever produced, Mini production started in 1959 and was an instant success.
-It's transverse engine front-wheel drive layout influenced a generation of car makers, and became one of the best selling cars in Europe.
-The UK subcompact developed into several different versions, including a wagon, pickup truck, and of course the Mini Cooper.
+One of the most recognized cars ever produced, original Mini production started in 1959 and was an instant success.
+It's front-wheel drive, transverse engine layout influenced a generation of car makers, and became one of the best selling cars in Europe.
+The UK subcompact developed into several versions, including wagon, pickup truck, and of course, the Mini Cooper.

 Morris Mini History

 The Mini was originally developed out of Great Britain's need for a more fuel-efficient car.
 In 1957, Sir Leonard Lord of the Morris Company issued his top engineer, Alec Issigonis, to head up a team of designers.
 They started with a transverse engine and gearbox, which allowed front-wheel drive.
 This space-saving design was not new - it was first seen with the German DKW F1 in 1931.